Hardee202003/Hardi-Makwana-P4-Implementation-of-ChatBot-using-NLP/README.md

 ## Features

 - **Intent-based Response Generation:**
-  MediBot interprets user queries using NLP techniques and generates appropriate responses based on predefined intents.
+  MediBot interprets user queries using NLP techniques and give responses based on predefined intents.

 - **Conversation Logging:**
   User queries and chatbot responses are logged with timestamps for review and analysis.